Frequently Asked Questions

 Who has the authority to approve official Policy?

-The Academic Leadership Council, a senior-level university committee, reviews Policies and makes recommendations to the president.
+The University Leadership Council, a senior-level university committee, reviews Policies and makes recommendations to the president.
 The president (and Board of Trustees as required) must approve the document before it becomes an official Policy of the university.

 How are Policies changed, created and approved?

 Administrative changes, modifications resulting from changes in relevant laws or regulations, corrections or minor edits to existing policies can be made at any time as needed.
-However, existing policies requiring substantive changes, or new Policies, must follow a specific process to allow notice and opportunity for comment to appropriately broad audiences, honest, transparent evaluation of comments received, and broad communication of the resulting Policy.
+However, existing Policies requiring substantive changes, or new Policies, must follow a specific process to allow notice and opportunity for comment to appropriately broad audiences, honest, transparent evaluation of comments received, and broad communication of the resulting Policy.
 See the University Policy on Policy Development for details.

 Who has responsibility for a Policy?The Policy owner is responsible for the implementation of a Policy, as well as related processes, instructions, training, procedures, forms and the Policy's maintenance.

 What should I do if I believe a university Policy has been violated?CMU provides a hotline that all members of the university community should use to confidentially report suspected unethical activity relating to financial matters, academic and student life, human relations, health and campus safety or research.
 Students, faculty and staff can anonymously file a report by calling 877-700-7050 or visiting www.reportit.net (user name: tartans; password: plaid).
 All submissions will be reported to appropriate university personnel.